This page contains links to products. If you click through and buy, Shark Tank Blog may receive a commission

 The Shark Tank Blog constantly provides updates and follow-ups about entrepreneurs who have appeared on the Shark Tank TV show.
 After the episode aired, the company realized a 60-70% increase in awareness.
 They also received many franchise inquiries.
 They added to their franchise development team.
 Prior to the show, they had deals in place for thirty additional locations.

 During the due diligence with Matt Higgins’ team after the show, Scott and Joe decided to walk away from the deal.
 They did have a franchise in Texas, but as of 2021 it is gone.
 There are two additional franchises: one in Ohio and one in Delaware.
 No doubt the Covid-19 pandemic stalled their plans for franchise growth.
 Franchisees require $150,000 in liquid capital and a minimum net worth of $300,000.
 The minimum investment is $452,300.
+The company added infrared saunas, BEMER Pulsed Electromagnetic Field Therapy, and red light therapy to their offerings.
 As of August, 2023, the company is still operating and has five locations – the Ohio location shut down.
-Annual revenue is $1 million.
 By April, 2024, they were down to 3 locations.
+In July, 2024, they had 4 locations and annual revenue of $2 million.